Scott Gordon

 Scott's current research interests include:

-• Nascent entrepreneurship: the early start-up process & interactions between discovery & exploitation (see video)
+• Nascent entrepreneurship: early start-up process (see video), entrepreneurial behaviour

-• Entrepreneurial attitude: entrepreneurial mindset, behavioural orientation and opportunity attitude
+• Entrepreneurial attitude: entrepreneurial mindset & opportunity attitude

-• Research methods: including the development of novel quantitative techniques for studying behaviors, processes & networks
+• Research methods: novel quantitative techniques for studying behaviors, processes & networks

 Gordon, S.R., Davidsson, P. Steffens, P. & Lau, A. (2013) Comprehensive Australian study of entrepreneurial emergence: Outcomes.
 Cat 2: Department of Industry $80000